 Early Career Elements Format:

-Questions related to Teacher Resiliency may be directed to Ashley Rogers
+Questions related to Early Career Elements may be directed to Ashley Rogers

 The NAAE Ag Teacher Resiliency program was developed as part of the NAAE's Wise & Well Initiatives with the main goal of assisting teachers with building resilience within themselves to ensure success and longevity in the profession.
 NAAE understands that being an agriculture teacher is demanding but important work, therefore, it is critical to build resilience, especially for challenging times.
 This program focuses on building resiliency through active learning, self reflection, and engaging in a network of agricultural educators.
 This program is designed to equip teachers with the tools to maintain a satisfying career through positive and challenging times.